Wednesday 17 April 1940

 The Dombås column runs into a Norwegian roadblock at Landheim bridge.
 The 25 Norwegians, though, are no match for the desperate Fallschirmjäger troops and quickly withdraw to Dovre Church.
 The Germans block the road at Einbugga road bridge, between Toftemo and Dovre to the south.

-The men, while obviously desperate and under attack, do not unduly harass the Ulateig family that own the farm.
-Egils Ulateig, the grandfather of the farm, disregards a command not to enter the barn, the heart of the defense, stepping over a barricade to feed the cows, sheep and goats.
+The men, while obviously desperate and under attack, do not unduly harass the Ulateig family that owns the farm.
+Egils Ulateig, the grandfather of the farm, disregards a command not to enter the barn, the heart of the defense, stepping over a barricade to feed the cows, sheep, and goats.
 The Germans smile and let him go, saying "Du bist ein gute mensch."

 At Hegra fortress, the German bombardment begins at 07:00, both from howitzers sited at Avelsgaard and from Luftwaffe raids.
 At 09:00, an infantry assault goes in from the northeast.
 There are machine gun nests a mere 150 m (160 yards) from the fortress walls on the north.
 The Norwegians are in trenches behind barbed wire, and there the attack falters and falls back.
 Luftwaffe bombers resume their assault for the remainder of the day, knocking out power and the phone lines.